ObjectIsAdvantag/sparkbot-webhook-samples/docs/GuideToRunLocally.md

-# How to Guide: connect your bot to Cisco Spark
+# How to Guide: run your Cisco Spark Bot locally

 This guide details how to have your local bot (ie, running on a dev machine or a private network), talk to the Spark Cloud platform.